-This report explains the portfolio managers' approach to addressing climate-related risks and opportunities and describes a current view of how they may impact the portfolio.
+This report explains the Pacific Horizon Investment Trust's approach to addressing climate-related risks and opportunities and describes a current view of how they may impact the portfolio.
 It also includes metrics to provide useful additional information.
 It is expected the content, format and data to evolve in future versions.
+More information about the Pacific Horizon Investment Trust can be found on the relevant fund pages of the Baillie Gifford website.